dhall-lang/dhall-lang/docs/discussions/Design-choices.md

-loss of associativity/distributivity, loss of accuracy due to cancellation, difficulty testing for equality, etc.), `Double`s are opaque values as far as the language is concerned, meaning that a Dhall configuration file can hold them and shuffle them around but cannot cannot manipulate them.
+loss of associativity/distributivity, loss of accuracy due to cancellation, difficulty testing for equality, etc.), `Double`s are opaque values as far as the language is concerned, meaning that a Dhall configuration file can hold them and shuffle them around but cannot manipulate them.

 ## No dictionaries/maps/hashes